Weyker/preferences/README.md

 As another example, you might want to add preferences for users to manage their notification settings.
 Just make sure your `User` model inherits from `ActiveRecord::Base` then add the `preferences` column.
 You'll then be able to define preferences for `User`s without adding extra columns to the database table.

-Extensions may add to the Spree General Settings or create their own namespaced preferences.

-The first several sections of this guide describe preferences in a very general way.
-If you're just interested in making modifications to the existing preferences, you can skip ahead to the [Configuring Spree Preferences section](#configuring-spree-preferences).
-If you would like a more in-depth understanding of the underlying concepts used by the preference system, please read on.

 ### Motivation

 Preferences for models within an application are very common.
 Although the rule of thumb is to keep the number of preferences available to a minimum, sometimes it's necessary if you want users to have optional preferences like disabling e-mail notifications.